<img height="1" width="1" src="https://www.facebook.com/tr?id=912742028805538&amp;ev=PageView &amp;noscript=1">

 Retail promotions are marketing tactics used to drive sales.
 These promotions are usually timed before products hit shelves and during seasonal buying periods.
 Most retail promotions appeal to logic and urgency to ignite a need to purchase the product.

 Many factors go into sales promotions, including inventory, seasonal relevance, sales performance, and competitor promotions.
 The category management team has to forecast the performance of their category, identify opportunities for promotions, and adjust the plan accordingly based on product performance.
-For more promotional insights, click here to read our latest piece on fashion retail marketing trends.
+For more promotional insights, click here to read our latest piece on fashion retail marketing trends

 The 5 best tools for a category manager